-- (1) The grant may not be combined with other state aid including aid pursuant to Commission Regulation (EU) No. 1407/2013 of 18th December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union regarding de minimis aid (OJ L 352 of 24th December 2013), unless the other aid refers to different identifiable eligible costs or does not exceed the maximum aid intensity for this support according to the GBER or the maximum amount of aid according to the GBER. - (2) The aid intensity for all support granted for a project must be restricted to 50% of the respective total production costs.
-In the case of international projects that are financed by more than one EU member state and in which producers from more than one member state are involved, the aid intensity may be up to 60% of total production costs.
+- (1) The grant may not be combined with other state aid including aid pursuant to Commission Regulation (EU) No. 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union regarding de minimis aid (OJ L 352 of 24 December 2013), unless the other aid refers to different identifiable eligible costs or does not exceed the maximum aid intensity for this support according to the GBER or the maximum amount of aid according to the GBER. - (2) The aid intensity for all support granted for a project must be restricted to 50 % of the respective total production costs.
+In the case of international projects that are financed by more than one EU member state and in which producers from more than one member state are involved, the aid intensity may be up to 60 % of total production costs.

-§ 4.2 No violation of German laws
+Section 4.2 No violation of German laws

-The content of the project may not violate the German Basic Law Constitution or the laws in force in the Federal Republic of Germany, and it must not offend the moral or religious sense of decency through an intrusively coarse presentation of sexual content or violence or in any other way.
+The content of the project may not violate the Basic Law or the laws in force in the Federal Republic of Germany, and it must not offend the moral or religious sense of decency through an intrusively coarse presentation of sexual content or violence or in any other way.

-§ 4.3 Start of the filming or animation work
+Section 4.3 Start of the filming or animation work

-The applicant must have submitted the written application with all required content before starting work on the project.
+The applicant must have submitted the written application with all required content before starting the shooting or animation work for the project.
+The beginning of the animation work is regarded as the beginning of the storyboard or the presentation of the first animatics.
 The shooting or animation work may only commence once a grant notification has been issued.
-The applicant may submit a request for premature commencement of the filming or start of the animation work, and the FFA will make a decision about such a request as it sees fit.
+The applicant may submit a request for premature commencement of the filming or premature start of the animation work, and the German Federal Film Board will make a decision about such a request as it sees fit, giving consideration to the administrative provisions adopted regarding Section 44 of the Federal Budget Code.

-§ 4.4 Incentive effect
+Section 4.4 Incentive effect